 If I can learn how to boost SEO, you can, too.
 My background is in journalism and online marketing, not coding.
 I have become an expert in SEO the old-fashioned way: painstaking research, relentless networking, and more than a decade of trial and error.

 What is SEO?
 Search Engine Optimization is the craft of showing up high in search engine results.
 Ask yourself, when was the last time you clicked on the second or even third page of results, and you’ll grasp the importance of SEO.
+(Do you like learning through watching videos?
+Check out our 80-second video that explains SEO)

 There are two main ways to play the SEO game: backend and frontend.